D7823/UAV_SLAM/Software/ROS/darknet/README.md

       4. roslaunch darknet_ros yolo_v3.launch

+3. Copy the launch file to darknet_ros/launch folder.
+It takes the rectified left image for object detection.
+You can use roslaunch to run it when you are running the stereo version ORB-SLAM2.

+4. Creat a script folder under /path/ and copy the distance_calculator.py to the script folder.

+   ...

 You might also use the disparity.launch file in the side_x_side_stereo project to extract left frame from videos for object detection and check the distance_Calculator node in our system.